 - For raspberry rhubarb flavor- Reduce the amount of raspberries to 3 cups and add ½ cup finely chopped rhubarbs.

-- Use this same recipe for black raspberries too.
+- Use black raspberries- Use this same recipe to make a black raspberry filling.

-How to make easy make raspberry pie filling recipe with fresh or frozen raspberries?
+How to make easy raspberry pie filling recipe with fresh or frozen raspberries?

 - Mix and cook ingredients- This includes Clear Jel, sugar and water.